Aquatics Tank Set Up Guide

 2.The heater should be added in a position in which it will be fully submerged.
 For best heat dissipation into the tank have the heater in a slanted position.

-3.A thermometer should be used to regulate the temperature of the water once the tank is setup.
+3.A thermometer should be used to monitor the temperature of the water once the tank is setup.

 Warning: Do not turn on heaters and pumps until they are fully submerged!
 Also removing heaters from water while on may cause them damage.